-SWOT analysis using diagrams or patterns is an integral part of any business planning or analysis.
+SWOT analysis of a company using diagrams or patterns is an integral part of any business planning or analysis.
 It stands for strengths, weaknesses, opportunities, and threats.
 While strengths and weaknesses constitute internal factors, opportunities and threats constitute external factors.

-We are aware that SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
+SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
 But what do these mean?
-Let’s take a look at each element separately.
+Let’s take a look at each SWOT analysis template separately.

 The first element of SWOT is Strengths.
 As you have probably figured out, this element highlights things your venture or project does exceptionally well.
 This could be something subtle such as your company’s brand attributes or something much more easily describable such as the selling pitch of a product.
 Besides, it could also be your people: a great engineering team, excellent human resources, and strong leadership.